 To Learn a lot more listen to recently broadcast Diane Rehm Show about the non-candidate SuperPACs that are spending enormous sums on political advertisements.
 Jane Mayer’s recent New Yorker article, Attack Dog, is another comprehensive article.
 Talking to children about what they are seeing on television is critical, especially during an election cycle.

 I wouldn’t be surprised if voters in the early primary and caucus states have thrown their televisions out the window– after being bombarded by political campaign commercials on TV, not all of them produced by the candidates.
 A recent analysis of the tone of the ads finds them to be not only more frequent, but also decidedly more vicious.

-Whether you are a parent or teacher, or work with kids and adolescents in some other way, I recommend Baker’s article as well as his Media Literacy Clearinghouse website, his books (I’ve read Political Campaigns and Political Advertising), and his political ad analysis worksheet.
+Whether you are a parent or teacher, or work with kids and adolescents in some other way, I recommend Baker’s article as well as his media resources website, his books (I’ve read Political Campaigns and Political Advertising), and his political ad analysis worksheet.